What makes the Cambridge Mathematics course so special?

 Why choose Newnham for Mathematics?

 Newnham provides a distinctive environment, giving students considerable opportunities to pursue their particular interests (either academic or not!) and has a teaching staff who will encourage and strongly support your mathematical study.
+You will also have the opportunity to get involved in a range of initiatives that Newnham organises to increase Women’s participation in Maths.

 How many students take Mathematics at Newnham and what options can they choose?